 - Combined with the widespread acceptance of wearable technologies by consumers, employees are much more understanding of why they should change their ways when they’re presented with objective data on the damaging effect of some of their movements.

-The advantages of medical-grade wearable technology has been seen in a project with Bard Pharmaceuticals.
+The advantages of medical-grade wearable technology have been seen in a project with Bard Pharmaceuticals.
 MSDs were a key business challenge for Bard, so they teamed up with dorsaVi to help reduce risk.
 Employing dorsaVi’s ViSafe system, warehouse employees were fitted with wireless movement and muscle sensors to measure the impact of their movements throughout the day.
 This data was simultaneously synced with video footage.

-Understanding the data and making the right decisions
+Understand the data and making the right decisions

-The data and the key insights delivered from that data allowed Bard to understand their employees’ traditional practices and which movements objectively place a severe strain on the body.
+The data and the key insights delivered from that data allowed Bard to understand their employees’ traditional practices and which movements objectively place severe strain on the body.
 This led to a re-evaluation of certain movements that were high-risk, manual and often time-consuming.
 These movements were then compared with alternative movements that put less strain on the body and often took less time too.
 The result was a 40% reduction of the time spent in high-risk postures and ultimately an 87% reduction in MSDs.

 Having access to objective data not only allowed Bard to make changes to their employees’ ways of working, but it also helped to get the employees on board with the changes.
 Understanding why they should change the way they work by presenting them with objective data is vital to motivating them to change.
-The project was successful and Bard earned the 2017 EEF Future Manufacturing Health and Safety Award for their efforts to look after the health and safety of their employees.
+The project was successful, and Bard earned the 2017 EEF Future Manufacturing Health and Safety Award for their efforts to look after the health and safety of their employees.

-But MSDs aren’t just a risk in manual labor jobs.
+But MSDs aren’t just a risk in manual labour jobs.
 An assessment conducted by dorsaVi for a client in an office environment found that employees spent 54% of their day sitting, of which 76% was in a slouched sitting posture.
 Even in an agile work environment, where employees changed their positions on average 16 times a day, most of the sitting was done in poor posture.
 Through the use of ViSafe technology and by giving feedback on the spot, dorsaVi was able to correct postures so the employees spent 100% of their time in the lowest-risk zone of their respective workstations.

 “I’m a big advocate of dorsaVi and truly believe in its capability to make a positive difference in the aviation industry and manual handling industry more broadly.
-The type of study we undertook was very simple and cost-effective and could be applied to any manual labor activity, reducing risk and increasing productivity in the workforce, and boosting the bottom line for everyone overall.”
+The type of study we undertook was very simple and cost-effective and could be applied to any manual labour activity, reducing risk and increasing productivity in the workforce, and boosting the bottom line for everyone overall.”
 (Amanda Warner, Project Development Manager at London Heathrow Airport)

 With today’s modern wearable technology, it is now possible to understand and avoid pernicious risks that cause problems over a long period of time but have a big impact none the less.
-This technology allows for a real win-win situation, where a company can have a more productive workforce and have less hidden and actual health care costs, while employees can avoid injury to their bodies, keeping them happy and improving the quality of their lives.
+This technology allows for a real win-win situation, where a company can have a more productive workforce and have less hidden and actual healthcare costs, while employees can avoid injury to their bodies, keeping them happy and improving the quality of their lives.